 Admission to any graduate degree program is granted by the Dean of the Graduate School of Biomedical Sciences upon the recommendation of the GSBS Admissions Committee and/or the program faculty.

 Some helpful suggestions for completing the application process are listed below.

 - When applying through the TTUHSC Online Admissions Application Wizard System (Merlin), select Graduate School of Biomedical Sciences application, major, and term.

 - Applicants may check the status of their documents on the web through Merlin.
 All documents must be received by the application deadline date.

 - Applications must be completed and SUBMITTED by application closing date.
 Only submitted applications with all required support documents can be considered for admission.

 - Your application is not submitted until you see "PACKET SUBMITTED" with a large green checkmark to the right.

-- The pharmaceutical sciences program is a separate program from the pharmacology and neuroscience.
-DO NOT apply to the School of Pharmacy for the pharmaceutical sciences program.
+- The Pharmaceutical Sciences program is a separate program from the Biomedical Sciences concentration in Pharmacology and Neuroscience.
+DO NOT apply to the School of Pharmacy for the Pharmaceutical Sciences program.

-- International applicants must have earned a bachelor's degree equivalent to a 4-year US bachelor's degree from an institution recognized by their government ministry as a degree-granting institution.
+- International applicants must have earned a bachelor's degree equivalent to a 4-year US bachelor's degree, typically requiring at least 120 US equivalent credit hours, from an institution recognized by their government ministry as a degree-granting institution.